sgillespie/adhoc-continuous-integration/docs/adhoc-continuous-integration.md

 ## Introduction
 There are several open source Continuous Integration (CI) tools available.
 Unfortunately, when choosing a CI tool, one must make compromises.
-We believe that CI software should be
+I believe that CI software should be

  * Open Source